fusion-energy/neutronics-workshop/README.md

 The geometry can be viewed in FreeCAD.
 Open up FreeCAD by typing ```freecad``` in the command line.

 Once loaded select file open and select blanket.stp, firstwall.stp and poloidal_magnets.stp.
 This should show the 3D model within the FreeCAD viewer.
-A tutorial of this is provided below.
+Watch the video tutorial below to learn how to do this.

 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=pyZXQg0AsJ4
 " target="_blank"><img src="tasks/task_10/images/task10thumbnail.png" height="400" /></a></p>